CaZual-T/CZT-Mod-Manager/docs/CZT_Install_and_Setup.md

   - Alternatively you can use manual pathing and follow the instructions in the log box.
 ###

-🆘 Click [HERE](https://github.com/CaZual-T/CZT-Mod-Manager/tree/main/docs) for help and other guides (faq, install/update mods, controls etc)
+🆘 Click [HERE](https://github.com/CaZual-T/CZT-Mod-Manager/tree/main/docs) for faq, how to install/update mods, and in app controls.</br>